-La Cenerentola, ossia La Bontà in trionfo, a dramma giocoso in two acts to a libretto by Giacomo Ferretti, was first performed at Teatro Valle, Rome, on 25th January 1817.
+La Cenerentola, ossia La Bontà in trionfo, a dramma giocoso in two acts to a libretto by Jacopo Ferretti, was first performed at Teatro Valle, Rome, on 25th January 1817.

 The singers in the first performances were Giacomo Guglielmi (Ramiro), Giuseppe De Begnis (Dandini), Andrea Verni (Don Magnifico), Caterina Rossi (Clorinda), Teresa Mariani (Tisbe), Geltrude Righetti-Giorgi (Angelina-Cenerentola), Zenobio Vitarelli (Alidoro).

 The story is taken from Cendrillon ou la petite pantoufle by Charles Perrault, and also from Cendrillon by Charles-Guillaume Etienne and Agatina, o la Virtù premiata by Felice Romani.